KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 		</REGISTRY>
 	</QBE>

-Note that to activate the JPivot modality it is important to add the attribute type="merge" and have at least one numeric field.
+Note that to activate the Pivot modality it is important to add the attribute type="merge" and have at least one numeric field.
 Furthermore the selected column fields must be hierarchically structured.

 Logging & auditing
 -------------------